Audrey Spillman – Neon Dream | Self Release

 Ana Egge – Between Usda Lea | Story Sound Records

 It’s hard to believe that Ana Egge has been making records for twenty-four years now and for her twelfth, the Canadian/American singer-songwriter teams up with Irish singer-songwriter Mick Flannery for eleven quality songs, some of which are inspired by dreams, while others concern troubled relationships and grief.
 Engaging in a few regular two-hour FaceTime sessions, the two musicians worked through their ideas during the lockdown period, creating some fine songs in the process.
 Produced by Lorenzo Wolff, whose work on the Judee Sill tribute album Down Where the Valleys Are Low so fascinated the singer, Between Us shimmers with such highly personal songs as “Lie, Lie, Lie”, “Sorry” and the heartbreaking “We Lay Roses”, a eulogy for her late nephew.
 With a conscious endeavour to work with a more diverse gathering of musicians, Ana calls upon the help of such musicians as Corey Fonville on drums, Michael Isvara Montgomery on bass, Jonny Lam on guitars, Jon Cowherd on keyboards and Anh Phung on flute, none of whom the singer had previously worked.
 Ana’s seven year-old daughter also gets in on the act, creating the sound effects on the funky “Want Your Attention”.

-Wait a Minute is included in this week’s Vaults radio show.
+Wait a Minute is included on this week’s Northern Sky Vaults Radio Show.

 The Bean Pickers Union – Greatest Picks | Self Release